Hawzen/hdp/README.md

 I began doubting my earlier results, there they are in my shell.
 The timestamps and byte sums match.
 Was I imagining them?
 Is Linus Torvalds himself gaslighting me??

-Could my ISP's [NATing box](https://simple.wikipedia.org/wiki/Network_address_translation) not support custom IP protocols?
-I mean NAT'ing relies on ports—but my protocol is just black magic to them, it doesn't even define ports—they wouldn't be able to NAT anything even if they want to
+Wait..?
+How did my ISP's [NATing box](https://simple.wikipedia.org/wiki/Network_address_translation) forward the packet?
+NAT'ing relies on ports—but my protocol is just black magic to them

+I'm confused

+Very confused

 After digging a bit in, I found that Digital Ocean doesn't support non-standard IP Protocols

 ![digital_ocean_sucks](./readme_assets/ihatedigitalocean.png)

-This is confusing.
+This still doesn't explain it.
 How did one packet survive?
 There really is no way to know, and I was banging my head against the wall trying to figure it out

 ### One.
 Last.
 Try
 if any cloud provider would support non-standard IP Protocols, it'd be AWS